 The incidence of patients suffering from kidney stones seems to be increasing at an alarming rate.
 While it is hard to point to a definite cause of the condition, several factors have come to light, each of which has a role to play in the pathogenesis of the condition.
 It is not a single cause that has to be dealt with.
 It is a collection of factors, thereby making prevention a difficult task.

 Perhaps the reason due to which the incidence of this condition is not declining is that so many factors have a role to play.
 If a definite cause could be fathomed, one would take preventative measures focusing on it.
 But in this case, since so many risk factors are present, it becomes rather difficult to deal with all of them, thereby making a significant section of the population predisposed to the condition.
+Drinking water having high level of total dissolved solvent is one of the cause for kidney stones.
+To make sure you are drinking water with acceptable tds level, use a tds meter to be sure about the tds (total dissolved solvent) in water.

 Kidney stones cannot be ignored.
 The primary reason for this is the fact that they have the potency to cause renal failure.
 Other dire consequences can also be brought about by neglecting kidney stones, which is why it is rather important that the condition is detected at an early stage so that management can be simpler and more feasible.
 Kidney stones can be managed by medications, adequate hydration or might require lithotripsy which is treatment by radiation.
 If the problem is detected at an early stage, it is entirely possible that the growth of the stone is halted and then the condition can be treated by conservative methods.